 What is a Carcinoid?

 A carcinoid is a rare type of tumor that can arise in the lungs—in the large airways near the center (central carcinoids) or smaller airways toward the edges (peripheral carcinoids)—and may release hormones.
-These tumors arise from neuroendocrine cells, cells that have both nerve and hormone-making properties.
-The Thoracic Oncology Center at BMC specializes in treating carcinoid lung tumors, which occur slightly more frequently in black people and in men and are most common between the ages of 45 and 55 years.
+These tumors arise from neuroendocrine cells, which have both nerve and hormone-making properties.
+The Center for Thoracic Oncology specializes in treating carcinoid lung tumors, which occur slightly more frequently in African Americans and in men, and are most common between the ages of 45 and 55 years.
 Typical carcinoid tumors tend to be slow growing and rarely spread to other parts of the body.
 Atypical tumors can be more aggressive and spread more quickly than the typical carcinoids.

-Carcinoid tumors often do not cause any symptoms, or not until very late in the disease.
+Carcinoid tumors often do not cause any symptoms at all, or not until very late in the disease.
 When symptoms do appear, they may include:

 - A group of symptoms including upper body obesity, round face, high blood pressure, hair growth, and irregular menses in women, stemming from increased production of steroids (hormones) by the adrenal and pituitary glands